envisioning/vocab/vocab/Scaffolding.md

 ---
 category: CORE, ARCH
+generality:
+- 0.84
+- 0.82
+- 0.8
+- 0.78
+- 0.76
+- 0.74
+- 0.72
 slug: scaffolding
 summary: Method of gradually building up the complexity of tasks or learning environments to help an AI system develop more sophisticated capabilities over time.
 title: Scaffolding
 ---